II. THE PROKARYOTIC CELL: BACTERIA

 Anatomy we are looking at the various anatomical parts that make up

 a bacterium.
 As mentioned in the introduction to this section, a typical bacterium

 usually consists of:

 The term genome (def) refers to the sum of an organism's genetic material.
-The bacterial genome is composed of chromosomal deoxyribonucleic acid or DNA and represents the bacterium's nucleoid.
+The bacterial genome is composed of a single molecule of chromosomal deoxyribonucleic acid or DNA and is located in a region of the bacterial cytoplasm visible when viewed with an electron microscope called the nucleoid.
 Unlike the eukaryotic nucleus, the bacterial nucleoid has no nuclear membrane or nucleoli (see Fig. 1).

 In the center of the bacterium, a group of proteins called Fts (filamentous temperature sensitive) proteins interact to form a ring at the cell division plane.
 These proteins form the cell division apparatus known as the divisome and are directly involved in bacterial cell division by binary fission.
 The divisome is responsible for directing the synthesis of new cytoplasmic membrane and new peptidoglycan to form the division septum.